AdytaNL/graphmailer/README.md

-# GraphMailer – Microsoft Graph e-mail plugin voor Drupal
+# GraphMailer – Microsoft Graph email plugin for Drupal

-Deze module voegt een mailplugin toe aan Drupal die e-mails verzendt via de Microsoft Graph API.
-Ze is bedoeld om te gebruiken als mailsysteem voor Webforms of andere modules die Drupal’s mail API gebruiken.
+This module provides a mail plugin for Drupal that sends emails using the Microsoft Graph API.
+It is designed to serve as the mail system for Webforms or other modules that rely on Drupal's Mail API.

 ---

-## ✅ Functies
+## ✅ Features

-- Verstuurt e-mails via Microsoft Graph
+- Sends emails using Microsoft Graph
-- Ondersteunt HTML-body’s
+- Supports HTML body content
-- Eenvoudige configuratie via Drupal UI
+- Easy configuration via Drupal UI
-- Te gebruiken als mailsysteem in combinatie met `Webform`
+- Integrates with the `Webform` module or others using Drupal's Mail API

 ---

-## 📦 Installatie
+## 📦 Installation

-1. Plaats de `graphmailer` modulemap in `/modules/custom` van je Drupal-installatie.
+1. Place the `graphmailer` module folder in `/modules/custom` within your Drupal installation.
-2. Activeer de module via **Beheer > Uitbreidingen**.
+2. Enable the module via **Manage > Extend**.
-3. Ga naar **Beheer > Configuratie > GraphMailer** (`/admin/config/graphmailer`) en vul het volgende in:
+3. Go to **Manage > Configuration > GraphMailer** (`/admin/config/graphmailer`) and fill in the following:
    - Tenant ID
    - Client ID
-   - Client Secret *(wordt niet zichtbaar weergegeven na opslaan)*
+   - Client Secret *(will not be displayed after saving)*
-   - Afzender e-mailadres (moet een geldig account zijn binnen de tenant)
+   - From email address (must be a valid account in your tenant)

-4. Ga naar **Beheer > Configuratie > E-mail systeem** (`/admin/config/system/mailsystem`) en stel in:
+4. Then go to **Manage > Configuration > Mail System** (`/admin/config/system/mailsystem`) and configure:
    - **Formatter**: `DefaultFormatter`
    - **Sender**: `GraphMailer`

-5. Sla de instellingen op.
+5. Save your settings.

 ---

-## 🔐 Microsoft Azure – Vereisten
+## 🔐 Microsoft Azure – Requirements

-Deze module werkt met de **Client Credentials Flow**.
-De volgende configuratie is nodig in Azure:
+This module uses the **Client Credentials Flow**.
+In Azure, the following setup is required:

-- **App-registratie** met rechten:
+- An **App Registration** with the following permissions:
   - `Mail.Send` (application permission)
-- Een **client secret**
+- A **client secret**
-- Toestemming moet **geadministreerd** zijn door een global admin via Azure portal
+- Consent must be **granted by a global administrator** through the Azure portal

 ---

-## ⚠️ Opmerkingen
+## ⚠️ Notes

-- De module slaat access tokens op in cache (`cache.default`) voor ~55 minuten
+- The module caches access tokens (`cache.default`) for approximately 55 minutes
-- Foutmeldingen verschijnen in de Drupal log (`admin/reports/dblog`)
+- Errors are logged in the Drupal log (`/admin/reports/dblog`)
-- Alleen HTML-mails worden ondersteund
+- Only HTML emails are supported
-- `client_secret` is beveiligd: wordt niet weergegeven na opslaan
+- The `client_secret` is securely stored and not displayed after saving

 ---

-## 🧪 Testen
+## 🧪 Testing

-De module bevat een testformulier op `/admin/config/graphmailer/test` (optioneel beschikbaar).
-Gebruik dit om te testen of het verzenden werkt.
+The module optionally includes a test form at `/admin/config/graphmailer/test` to verify mail delivery functionality.

 ---

-## 🧑‍💻 Ondersteuning
+## 🧑‍💻 Support

-Deze module is ontwikkeld op maat voor een specifieke klant.
-Voor support, contacteer de originele leverancier of beheerder van deze code.
+This module was developed for a specific client use case.
+For support, please contact the original developer or maintainer.
+No official support is provided.